 Before I move on to the benefits of automation, I’m going to provide you with a short summary of the way it works.

 The automated software development process is characterised by the following characteristics:

 - A single common code repository is put in place.
 All developers place the code they write in the repository.
 Currently, Git is the most popular version control system.
 The code in the repository is the sole source of software in the project.
 There are no additional scripts, programs or other code sent by e-mail or distributed in the company in any other way.

 - There is the so-called “build process” in place.
 The build process is a standardised method for creating and building subsequent software copies.
 Every developer, tester, testing script and mechanism uses the exact same process for obtaining the current version of the software.

 - The build process is automated.
 Obtaining the current version of the software does not require anybody to perform a large number of manual actions.
 In an ideal situation, the build process is another script or a piece of software, which is also versioned in the code repository.
-The developer then downloads the latest code from the repository, starts the build process (for example by starting a script) and obtains the current state of the application.
+A developer downloads the latest code from the repository, starts the build process (for example by starting a script) and obtains the current state of the application.
 The same script should be used by all the testing tools and testing environments, as well as for building demo versions.

 - The team commits changes often, every day or several times per day at best.
 The working code is pushed to the master branch in the version control system on an ongoing basis.

 - The testing environment should resemble the production environment as closely as possible.
 In an ideal situation, it would be a direct copy of a production environment.